 Do: Get everything in writing

-Did you agree to offer a $1,000 repair credit to fix the driveway but you don’t plan to get it repaired before you leave?
+Did you agree to offer a $1,000 price discount to fix the driveway, but you don’t plan to get it repaired before you leave?

 Did you ask your friend for a two-day extension after closing so that you have extra time to move out?

-Don’t: Worry about having to swap your financial details, it will all stay private
+Don’t: Sweat about having to swap your financial details, it will stay private

-As your friend updates you about the mortgage pre-approval process, you might think you’ll need to see their full financial history, and this may have you second-guessing mixing friends and money.
+As your friend updates you about the mortgage pre-approval process, you might worry about seeing too much of their personal financial information.

-Wordelman, however, says not to worry about disclosing sensitive financial information among friends, as the process will be no different than if you were selling your home to someone you don’t know.
+However, Ruth Wordelman, a top-selling agent in Colorado Springs, says not to worry about the disclosure of sensitive financial information among friends.
+The process is no different than if you were selling your home to someone you don’t know.

-“Other than a pre-approval letter, the seller doesn’t see the full financial picture of the buyer,” says Wordelman.
+“Other than a pre-approval letter, the seller doesn’t see the full financial picture of the buyer,” says Wordelman, who is also a licensed real estate attorney.
 “All you see are the final numbers of what the lenders are charging them.”